-- Every 9th grader experiences Core 9 -- integrating math, science, social studies, and English to explore who they are, our school community, and our unique 20-acre campus.
-Alongside the core curriculum, 9th graders take more traditional courses -- including a second period of math, PE/Health, French or Spanish, biology, and academic support classes. - 10th graders spend 4 of 8 periods in Core 10 -- learning science, social studies, English, and the arts as they explore stories, justice, change, power, and health in the City of New Haven.
-Sophomores also take a level-appropriate math course, biology or chemistry, world language, and academic support labs. - Juniors and seniors have more choice and voice in their schedule.
-All 11th graders take Junior Seminar and all 12th graders are enrolled in Senior Social Justice Capstone -- helping them to prepare for the SAT, write college essays, reflect on their growth as leaders, conduct research, and take on projects that contribute to a more just and sustainable community.
-In addition to these core classes, juniors and seniors take a mix of more traditional classes -- from physics, to pre-calculus, to Advanced Placement U.S. History -- alongside college courses, credit-bearing internships, and electives ranging from ceramics to race, identity, and justice.
-Juniors and seniors also take courses at local colleges, and join in credit-bearing internships.
+- Every 9th grader experiences Core 9 -- integrating biology, social studies, health, English, and other courses to explore who they are, our school community, and our unique 20-acre campus.
+Alongside the core curriculum, 9th graders take more traditional courses -- including math, PE, Spanish, unique electives, and academic support classes. - All 10th graders take on Core 10 -- learning science, social studies, English, and the arts as they explore stories, justice, climate change, power, and health in the City of New Haven.
+Sophomores also take a level-appropriate math course, chemistry, world language, electives, and academic support labs. - Juniors and seniors have more choice and voice in their schedule.
+All 11th graders take Junior Seminar and all 12th graders are enrolled in Senior Environmental Justice Capstone -- helping them to prepare for the SAT, write college essays, reflect on their growth as leaders, conduct research, and take on projects that contribute to a more just and sustainable community.
+In addition to these core classes, juniors and seniors take a mix of more traditional classes -- from physics, to pre-calculus, to Advanced Placement U.S. History -- alongside college courses, credit-bearing internships, and electives ranging from multimedia art to Google IT Certification.
+Sophomores (starting second semester), Juniors and seniors also take courses at local colleges, and join in credit-bearing internships.